 Mercy’s radiation oncologists are giving new hope to cancer patients with conditions that were previously considered inaccessible or inoperable with specialized technology:

-Mercy Cancer Center - Coletta offers a variety of recommended cancer screenings to help detect cancer at early stages.
-Cancer screening greatly improves odds of early detection, which can lead to less invasive and more successful treatment since the cancer has not yet had a chance to spread.
+The Coletta Cancer Center in Oklahoma City offers a variety of recommended cancer screenings to help detect cancer at early stages.
+Cancer screening greatly improves the odds of early detection, which can lead to less invasive and more successful treatment since cancer has not yet had a chance to spread.

 Breast Cancer Screening

 The American Cancer Society recommends annual mammograms for women beginning at age 45.
 We offer screening and diagnostic mammograms (including 3D Mammography) with expert follow-up care.
 Women with increased breast density should consider supplemental screening with an ultrasound or MRI.
-Visit Mercy Breast Center to schedule yours today.
+Visit our Coletta Breast Center to schedule yours today.

 Lung Cancer Screening